2023 Best Value Urban Studies Schools in the New England Region

 Read full report on Urban Studies at Northeastern University

 A rank of #2 on this year’s list means Worcester State University is a great value for urban studies students.
-Located in the midsize city of Worcester, Worcester State is a public college with a medium-sized student population.
+Located in the midsize city of Worcester, Worcester State is a public school with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at Worcester State are $16,666 per year.

-Out-of-state tuition fees for undergraduate students at Tufts are $63,000 per year.
+The average tuition and fees for an out-of-state undergraduate student at Tufts are $63,000 a year.

-Full Urban Studies at Tufts University Report
+Read full report on Urban Studies at Tufts University

 Trinity Bantams undergraduate students pay an average of $61,370 in tuition and fees each year.